ryanhamilton/questdb.io/blog/2023-04-20-explain-basic-scans.md

   width={650}
 ></Banner>

 Welcome to another post on SQL performance tuning!
+Previously, in [EXPLAIN Your SQL Query Plan](/blog/explain-sql-query-plan/), we learned how use EXPLAIN to understand the execution plan of a query.
-This time we'll explore the various database scan types QuestDB supports.
-It is necessary to understand them before tackling more complex queries.
+This time we'll focus on the basic ways QuestDB SQL engine uses to read data - Scan nodes.
+So, what is a scan node?
+Scan node is a query execution plan node responsible for fetching data according to an algorithm.

-What are scan types?
-Scan types are also called access methods.
-They refer to the algorithm used to find and access data.
-It is comparable to a binary search on sorted data, but instead of searching arrays, the scan type search for partitions, indexes, and column data files.
+Imagine binary search on sorted data, but with partitions, indexes and column data files instead of arrays.

-QuestDB supports two main scan types, table and index scan.
-The difference is that the former touches table data directly, while the latter goes through the index first.
-Both types include sub-types and variants.

-When optimizing a SQL query, it is crucial to understand how the SQL server accesses the database.
-So let's go through the types and explore them in depth.
+Most databases refers to them using custom terms, like "Operations", "Select types", "Scan Nodes" while in literature it's usually "access methods".

+QuestDB SQL engine uses following scan nodes:
+- Frame scan
+- Interval scan
+- Index scan
+  - Index scan in table order
+  - Index scan in index order
+All of the above support both scanning forward and backward .
+Any non-trivial query is bound to use on of these, so as with traditional CS algorithms, it makes sense to learn their characteristics, what they offer, to be able to better write and optimize queries .

 All the examples in this article use tables available in the [QuestDB demo instance](https://demo.questdb.io/).